AdiJoost/BarTender/README.md

 ### Create the docker image
     docker build -t bar_tender .
-### Run the container with the environments variables
+### Run the container with a mongo-DB
     docker-compose up d

 ## Test the Application
 Go to http://localhost:6969/apidocs/ to access the Swagger docs and tryout the REST interface.

 ## Dump some example data
-### This repo has some example data prepared to try out the REST Interface.
-In order to load the data run the following command
+This repo has some example data prepared to try out the REST Interface.
+### Dump the data
     docker cp ./dump mongodb-container:/data/db/dump